thriveweb/sailinginparadise/content/defaultPages/2024-07-18-employment.md

   * Reliable and consistent availability on weekends and some weekdays (occasionally last-minute).
 The role is primarily weekend focused, please consider prior to applying if this fits with your lifestyle.

-  * Reliable and consistent availability this Summer.
-Plus an ongoing desire and ability to stay in the role for a minimum of 6-12 months.
+  * Reliable and consistent availability

   * The ability to understand and focus on important safety requirements